elrayle/covid_tracker/README.md

 ## Registering Regions

-Create or edit `/config/initializers/covid_regions.rb` and register each region for which you would like to see a graph.
+Create or edit `/config/initializers/covid_regions.rb` and register each area and regions in the area for which you would like to see graphs.
+Typically, the central area is the primary area of interest and the regions are other regions that are close to the primary area of interest (e.g. the county where you live and all counties adjacent to it).

 ### Examples: